The Parable of the Good Samaritan

 b.
 The parable of the priest, Levite, and compassionate Samaritan (10:30–35)

 c.
-Jesus’ question about the neighbor: to whom must I BE a neighbor (10:36)?
+Jesus’ question about the neighbour: to whom must I BE a neighbour (10:36)?

 d.
 The lawyer’s recognition of the Samaritan (10:37a)

 e.
 Jesus’ command to do like the Samaritan (10:37b)*